Haidar0096/Image-Editor-Desktop/README.md

 You can download the app from:
 - Snap store (soon)
 - Windows store (soon)
-- The repository here: for linux, you find it in `releases/linux/bundle.zip`.
+- Directly get the executable for linux, you can find it in `releases/linux/bundle.zip` in this repo.
 When you unzip the file, you can find the executable as `photo_editor`.
+- Directly get the executable for windows, you can find it in `releases/windows/Release.zip` in this repo.
+When you unzip the file, you can find the executable as `photo_editor.exe`.
 ## some screenshots:

 ![Screenshot](screenshots/s1.png)